What is a scholarly article?

 Professors are always telling students to look for scholarly or research journal articles for their papers.
 For every field of research and study, there are scholarly journals.

-Example of a research article:
+Example of a research article from a scholarly journal: